 Kingston Pen Tours offers a unique opportunity to explore Canada’s oldest maximum-security prison.

-During the Extended Tour, Discover more of the site and hear about the history of additional areas, such as the hospital, gymnasium, and school.
+During the extended tour, discover more about the site and hear about the history of additional areas, such as the hospital, gymnasium, and school.
 Details

 Kingston Penitentiary, 560 King Street West, Kingston